tuttlem/tuttlem.github.io/_posts/2024-12-09-dependency-free-rust-binary.md

 rustc --print=target-list
 {% endhighlight %}

 You need to find one of those many targets that doesn't have any underlying dependencies.

 In this example, I've found  `x86_64-unknown-none`.
+A 64-bit target produced by `unknown` for not particular operating
+system: `none`.
 Install this runtime:

 {% highlight shell %}
 rustup target add x86_64-unknown-none